Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model results

 In the middle panels of Figure \ref{solidification}, we present the bulk melt fraction of the mantle as a function of age.
 The onset of mantle solidification is found to increase with both rock/iron mass and envelope mass fraction, ranging from 10 Myr to several Gyr.
 This trend arises because massive, gas-rich planets experience a stronger insulation effect from the envelope, resulting in a hotter rock/iron interior.
 By 5 Gyr, most planets still possess a substantial magma ocean, except for those with low rock/iron mass and thin envelopes.
 This results in a typical solidification timescale of Gyr, contrasting with the shorter 1-100 Myr year timescales observed for terrestrial planets.

 For all modeled planets, we find that iron solidification begins from the center, gradually forming a solid inner core over time.
 The solidification onset timescale varies greatly among planets, ranging from a few Myr to a few Gyr.
 In the left panels, we show the fractional solid core radius normalized by the iron core radius.
 As expected, planets with either a higher rock/iron mass or more substantial envelope mass begin solidification at a later age due to their hotter mantles (which results from the hotter envelopes) that keep the iron core warm.
-An exception is observed for the $1 M_\oplus$ planet (top), as explained below.
+An exception is observed for the $1 M_\oplus$ planet (dashed curve with the latest onset of iron solidification in the top left panel), as explained below.
 None of the modeled planets' cores are completely solidified by 10 Gyr.
 For planets with low and intermediate rock/iron mass (top), their fractional solid core radius tends to converge after a few Gyr, after which the solidification rate (the slope) becomes similar.
 In contrast, planets with varying envelope masses exhibit divergent solidification rates at later ages, with those having more massive envelopes solidifying at a faster pace, resulting in a wide dispersion in fractional solid core radii.

 We argue that the physical state of the mantle significantly impacts the iron solidification timescale.
 If the bottom of the mantle remains in the liquid phase, iron solidification proceeds quickly due to vigorous mantle convection that extracts heat from the core.
 Once the bottom of the mantle becomes solid, the solidification rate sharply decreases, leading to changes in the slopes of the solidification curves.
 It is important to note that the solidification of the $1 M_\oplus$ planet (top left) is delayed, indicating a warmer core condition compared to the $2-4 M_\oplus$ planets, despite having a colder mantle (middle).
 This is because its mantle solidifies at a very young age from the bottom, slowing down the cooling of the iron core.
+Consequently, a positive feedback is triggered: the mantle experiences a reduced heat flux at the CMB due to the iron's latent heat, which accelerates the mantle solidification process while delaying the solidification of the iron core.
+This effect becomes more pronounced in planets with less substantial envelopes and higher iron melting temperatures (see below) and may extend to more massive planets.